MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 * prerestore
 * postrestore

-## Service Lifecycle Events

-The Azure Developer CLI implements various lifecycle events for services.
 The following `service lifecycle events are supported by hooks:

 * predeploy
 * postdeploy